CCCodes/Move-Email-To-Top/trunk/readme.txt

 I would love to hear your input.
 Email me at caitlinchou at gmail dot com.

 == Screenshots ==
+1. The email input moves to the top of the checkout field.

 == Changelog ==